Skip to content

 This action saved a key wilderness area in Tasmania and created a political precedent for the raising of environmental concerns in parliament.

-The political success of the environmental groups involved ultimately led to the formation of the Greens, Australia’s third most popular political party behind the Liberal–National Coalition and the Labor Party.
+The political success of the environmental groups involved ultimately led to the formation of the Greens the formation of the Greens as a political party at the Federal level.

 Bob Brown, in his foreword to Alice Hungerford's UpRiver: